 A set of rules limit human activities in the core area of the National Park, in order to protect the natural riches and the special landscapes of this exceptional territory.

 Even if the Ecrins is above all a high-altitude area, ramblers have ample opportunity to approach the Alpine peaks and enjoy idyllic valleys as well as spectacular mountain passes.

-Shortly after, the path crosses the Park boundary, marked by painted flags.
-An easy walk through alpine meadows with a view of tantalizing peaks and a short climb later, the col d’Arsine leaves you the choice of a picturesque descent towards le Casset and the Guisane valley or further exploring the impressing moraines left by the glaciers and the glacier lake of Arsine that is hidden behind them.
+Shortly after, the path crosses the Park boundary, marked by painted flags, and keeps going through mellow alpine meadows with a view of tantalizing peaks.
+A short climb later, the Arsine mountain pass leaves you the choice of a picturesque descent towards le Casset and the Guisane valley or further exploring the impressing moraines left by the glaciers and the Arsine glacier lake of Arsine hidden behind them.